willogy-team/insights--tensorflow/part3/README.md

 Come back to the file ```test.py```, we will try using the function above.

-First, we need to load the image and do some preprocessing steps including convert to numpy array, expand dimension for feeding into the network and scale the pixel value to the range [0, 1].
+First, we need to load the image and do some preprocessing steps including converting to numpy array, expanding dimension for feeding into the network, and scaling the pixel value to the range [0, 1].

 ```python
 # A PIL object